joncastro/puppet-nginx-example/README.md

 The site is serving the content from http directory in the host.
 This directory is mounted in /sites/site-example nginx server using VirtualBox share directories.

-The nginx.conf configuration file is located in modules/nginx/files/nginx.conf A standard configuration is set and it can be freely customize
+The nginx.conf configuration file is located in modules/nginx/files/nginx.conf.
+A standard configuration is set and it can be freely customize.
+By default is serving in 8000 port.

 ## Following boxes has been tested

-By default ubuntu-server-12042-x64-vbox4210 box is used.
-To use a different box just comment current box and uncomment the desired box.
+ubuntu-server-12042-x64-vbox4210 box is used by default.
+To use a different box just comment current box and uncomment the desired one.
 Box is defined by the variables config.vm.box and config.vm.box_url in Vagrantfile.

 <table>
 <tr><th>Name</th><th>Url</th></tr>